microsoft/FeatureManagement-Dotnet/README.md

 An example web application that uses the targeting feature filter is available in the [FeatureFlagDemo](./examples/FeatureFlagDemo) example project.

 To begin using the `TargetingFilter` in an application it must be added to the application's service collection just as any other feature filter.
-Unlike other built in filters, the `TargetingFilter` relies on another service to be added to the application's service collection.
+Unlike other built-in filters, the `TargetingFilter` relies on another service to be added to the application's service collection.
 That service is an `ITargetingContextAccessor`.

 The implementation type used for the `ITargetingContextAccessor` service must be implemented by the application that is using the targeting filter.
 Here is an example setting up feature management in a web application to use the `TargetingFilter` with an implementation of `ITargetingContextAccessor` called `HttpContextTargetingContextAccessor`.